brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 > 1149.7 protocol selection command, ensuring compatibility
 > between the two protocols.

-The 128 bits look like this:
+The source should send 128 bits that look like this:

         0100 1001 1100 1111 1001 0000 0100 0110 1010 1001 1011 0100 1010 0001 0110 0001
         1001 0111 1111 0101 1011 1011 1100 0111 0100 0101 0111 0000 0011 1101 1001 1000